jbcodeforce/aws-cdk-project-templates/README.md

 * Create the ECS Cluster within the VPC

-**JavaAppstack**: an example of a Quarkus hello world to deploy from ECR
+**ECStasks**: a Task definition for a Quarkus hello world to deploy from ECR.

+**RDSStack**: to declare a RDS postgresql inside the VPC private subnet.

 ## CDK Setup